I think the title says it all. I Dare you not to find something that suits you in the list below.

 To get the most out of this article, pick just five ideas that you’re most excited about.
 Try them for three weeks and see what worked for you the most.
 After that, dismiss what doesn’t work for you and come back to pick new ideas you’ve never tried.

-Obviously I haven’t tried everything here, but I tried most of it and ONLY included what makes sens for a young man to do to meet friends :
+Obviously, I haven’t tried everything here, but I tried most of it and ONLY included what makes sense for a young man to do to meet friends :

-Hobbie Class: Yoga, Salsa Dance, Tango Dance, Cooking, Acting… etc. It’s a great ways to meet new friends.
+Hobbie Class: Yoga, Salsa Dance, Tango Dance, Cooking, Acting… etc. It’s a great way to meet new friends.
 If you want to learn a new skill, then do it.
 If you want to do it just to meet friends, then fine.
 A lot of people take up new hobbies just for that.

-Neighbors: Simple sequence: go from Hi to How Are Things Going? to How’s work? to What do you do? to Care for a drink?
+Neighbors: Simple sequence: go from Hi to How Are Things Going?
+How’s work? to What do you do? to Care for a drink?

-Online Forums: Fitness, Dating, Sports… it’s amazing how you can take any subjet, let’s say “fishing”, go to google, type “fishing forum san diego” and you’ll find a whole community of people interested in that.
+Online Forums: Fitness, Dating, Sports… it’s amazing how you can take any subject, let’s say “fishing”, go to google, type “fishing forum San Diego” and you’ll find a whole community of people interested in that.
 You can go to a forum around something you love, start sharing your opinions on topics and then send private messages to some people you want to meet.

 Private Parties: Always go to the private parties of people you know.
-Especially the Birthday parties.
+Especially Birthday parties.
 People may act aloof about it, but it means a LOT to them if you show up at their birthday party.
 You make the friendship go a lot deeper.
 And it’s a great way to meet THEIR friends.
 Chances are, you’ll meet their close friends and some family.
-And people get very friendly and open in birthday parties.
+And people get very friendly and open at birthday parties.